mlrun/mlrun/docs/remote.md

     pip install mlrun==<version>
     ```

-    If you already installed a previous version of MLRun you should first uninstall it by running:
+    If you already installed a previous version of MLRun, you should first uninstall it by running:

     ```sh
     pip uninstall -y mlrun
     ```

-2. Ensure that you have remote access to your MLRun service (i.e., to the service's NodePort on the remote Kubernetes cluster).
+2. Ensure that you have remote access to your MLRun service (i.e., to the service URL on the remote Kubernetes cluster).

 ## Configure Remote Environment